strautomator/web/README.md

 ## Local setup

-Before you try to get an instance running locally, make sure you have followed the [Getting started](https://github.com/strautomator/core#getting-started) instructions to have all the 3rd party dependencies ready.
+Before you try to get an instance running locally, make sure you have followed the [Getting started](https://github.com/strautomator/core#getting-started) instructions to have all the required 3rd party dependencies ready.

 ### Cloning the code